Kris: Kris Setan Kober

 During a battle, Sutawijaya stabbed Penangsang with the Kyai Plered spear in the gut.
 However, Penangsang was believed to possess aji or kesaktian (spiritual power), he kept fighting with an open wound in the stomach.
-He encircled his hanging intestines on his kris hilt, and continued to fight.
-When trying to attack his opponent, the reckless, fierce and impatient Panangsang pulled his Setan Kober off its sheath, but accidentally cut his own intestines and died.
+He encircled his hanging intestines on his kris hilt and continued to fight.
+When trying to attack his opponent, the reckless, fierce and impatient Panangsang pulled his Setan Kober off its sheath but accidentally cut his own intestines and died.

-The Javanese tradition of putting jasmine garlands around the kris hilt, especially on groom's kris during the wedding ceremony, is said to originate from this tale.
+The Javanese tradition of putting jasmine garlands around the kris hilt, especially on the groom's kris during the wedding ceremony, is said to originate from this tale.
 It is to symbolize that the groom should not be reckless, easily get angry, impatient and abusive like Arya Panangsang.
-To replace the intestine, the kris is coiled with a floral garland of jasmine chain that resemble intestine.
+To replace the intestine, the kris is coiled with a floral garland of jasmine chain that resembles intestine.
 The jasmine is to symbolize sacredness, patience, grace, humility, kindness and benevolence, the qualities lack in Panangsang.
 However another source mentioned that actually Sutawijaya admired Penangsang's fighting spirits, still fighting although his intestine encircled around his kris.
 Impressed by Penangsang's deed, later he command his male descendants to follow his step, adorned the kris with "intestine" made from the chain of jasmine, as a symbol of bravery.
 The story of Arya Penangsang has inspired and performed as Javanese ketoprak drama.